daleao/sdv/Professions/README.md

 <font size="2">
 <details>

-Each type bait will also apply its regular fishing effects:
+Each type of bait will also apply its regular fishing effects:
-- **Regular bait:** 25% chance to catch fish, subject to the same location and season limitations as regular fishing.
+- **Regular bait:** 25% chance to catch (non-Crab Pot) fish, subject to the same location and season limitations as regular fishing.
-- **Wild bait:** 50% chance to also double the haul.
+- **Wild bait:** 50% chance to also double the stack.
 - **Magnet:** Repels all fish (as per its description), but attracts metal items such as resources, artifacts, treasure chests, rings and even some weapons (treasure table is similar to fishing treasure chests).
-- **Magic bait:** Chance to catch high-level fish of any location or season.
+- **Magic bait:** Chance to catch higher-level (non-Crab Pot) fish of any location or season.

 All baits, with the exception of Magnet, also prevent collecting junk.
 </details>